monsterxx03/blog/content/posts/2017-09-29-get-all-invalid-ptr-record-on-route53.md

   - route53

 ---
 I use autoscaling group to manage stateless servers.
-Servers goes up and done every day.
+Servers go up and down every day.

 Once server is up, I will add a PTR record for it&#8217;s internal ip.
 But when it&#8217;s down, I didn&#8217;t cleanup the PTR record.
 As times fly, a lot of invalid PTR records left in Route53.

-To cleanup those PTR record in realtime, you can write a lambda function, use server termination event as trigger.
+To cleanup those PTR records realtime, you can write a lambda function, use server termination event as trigger.
 But how to cleanup the old records at once?

-Straightford way is write a script to call AWS API to get a PTR list, get ip from record, test whether the ip is live, if not, delete it.
+Straightforward way is write a script to call AWS API to get a PTR list, get ip from record, test whether the ip is live, if not, delete it.

 Since use awscli to delete a Route53 record is very troublesome (involve json format), you&#8217;d better write a python script to delete them.
 I just demo some ideas to collect those records via shell.